 You’re ready to explore.
 To question.
 To discover your path to the future.
-And, as you enter this new phase in your life, the staff & faculty at California University of Pennsylvania (Cal U) are ready to assist you along your journey.
-With its students in mind, Cal U connects classroom learning with real-world experiences that are designed to help you grow and inevitably effect change in your life and the world we live in.
+As you enter this new phase in your life, the staff and faculty at California University of Pennsylvania are ready to assist you on your journey.
+Cal U connects classroom learning with real-world experiences designed to help every student grow.
+You’ll be empowered to unlock your story.

-Today’s workforce is competitive; therefore, job candidates need to be career-ready, possessing universal skills that will allow them to work effectively and efficiently on any team.
+Today’s workforce is competitive, so job candidates need to be career-ready, possessing universal skills that let them work effectively and efficiently on any team.

-That’s why Cal U provides its students with not only career-focused learning, but the hands-on experience and knowledge that they need to compete for those top level jobs in the industry of their choice.
+That’s why Cal U provides not only career-focused learning, but also the hands-on experience and knowledge you’ll need to compete for those top-level jobs in the industry you choose.

-Whether you know where you’re going or you are still trying to figure out your destination, Cal U has an academic program that’s just right for you!
-The University offers more than 100 undergraduate and 100+ graduate programs in specialized areas of study.
+Whether you know where you’re going or are still figuring out your destination, Cal U has an academic program that’s just right for you!
+California offers more than 100 undergraduate and over 95 graduate programs in specialized areas of study.
 You can:

 Shape the future of education by teaching children, including kids with special needs.
-Or create safer communities with a degree in criminal justice, where you can focus on homeland and international security, criminology, forensic science or cybercrimes.
+Or create safer communities with a degree in criminal justice, where you can focus on homeland and international security, criminology, forensic science or cyber forensics.

-Cal U further prepares students to enter the workforce by providing opportunities for internships, practicums and study-abroad programs that supplement classroom education, add experiences that build résumés and arm them with the tools needed to meet the demands of today’s job market.
+Knowledge is vital, but experience counts, too.
+Cal U prepares you to enter the workforce with internships, practicums and study-abroad programs.
+These opportunities supplement classroom education, build your résumé and get you ready to meet the demands of today’s job market.

 In this digital age, technology isn’t confined to the lab.
 It’s a part of everyday life.
-For more than 40 years, Cal U has made science and technology its special mission, infusing information literacy and STEM (science, technology, engineering and math) skills throughout the curriculum — even in programs where you might not expect it.
+For more than 40 years, Cal U has made science and technology its special mission.
+You’ll find information literacy and STEM (science, technology, engineering and math) infused throughout the curriculum — even in programs where you might not expect it.
 For example:

 Imagine preschoolers who use robots to learn their ABCs, or special needs students using iPads to reinforce behavioral skills.
 Cal U’s teacher-education students work with the latest classroom technology and software — and they share their learning with teachers in area schools.